gdasoulas/gdasoulas.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an incoming postdoctoral researcher in Harvard University.
-I am very excited to work with the team of [Zitnik Lab](https://zitniklab.hms.harvard.edu/) at the [Department of Biomedical Informatics](https://dbmi.hms.harvard.edu/) of Harvard University.
+I am a postdoctoral researcher in Harvard University, working with the team of [Zitnik Lab](https://zitniklab.hms.harvard.edu/) at the [Department of Biomedical Informatics](https://dbmi.hms.harvard.edu/) of Harvard University.
 I am very fortunate to receive the 2022 Wojcicki and Troper Fellowship of [Harvard Data Science Initiative](https://datascience.harvard.edu/) for supporting my research in learning graph representations for biomedical applications.

 <!-- I am a machine learning scientist, focusing on learning representations for graphs. -->